 - Bird Study Consult Bluebirds of New York, Birds of Prey, Introduction to Bird Study, or any other bird materials for exhibit ideas.
 Bluebird houses will be judged using the criteria from Bluebirds of New York.
-Please note, if a birdhouse is completed as a wood science project, it should be entered in Section J, Wood Science. - Habitat Improvement Consult Wildlife Habitat Enhancement, Enhancement of Wildlife on Private Land, managing Small Woodlots for Wildlife for exhibit ideas. - Trapping Furbearers Exhibits based upon the NYS DEC Trapper Training Program are acceptable, as are displays of equipment, pelt preparation, and discussions of the role of trapping in wildlife management. - Other Wildlife Projects Exhibits based upon New York's wildfire resources, Environmental Awareness: Wildlife, Managing Small Woodlots for Wildlife; Wildlife Discovery, New York's Wildlife Resources (fact sheets); and Wildlife in Today's Landscapes.
-County projects or self-initiated projects are acceptable.
-A good source of potential project is the 4-H Forestry and Wildlife Invitational.
+Please note, if a birdhouse is completed as a wood science project, it should be entered in Wood Science section. - Habitat Improvement Consult Wildlife Habitat Enhancement, Enhancement of Wildlife on Private Land, managing Small Woodlots for Wildlife for exhibit ideas. - Trapping Furbearers Exhibits based upon the NYS DEC Trapper Training Program are acceptable, as are displays of equipment, pelt preparation, and discussions of the role of trapping in wildlife management.